-Travelling and paying with your Debit Card and OV-pas
+Travelling and paying with your Debit Card or OV-pas

-The nine Dutch public transport carriers ('Carriers') and Translink work together to facilitate an additional option to travel by public transport, namely purchasing a Ticket by checking in and out with your Debit Card.
-For Debit Card users, this is done in conjunction with several payment services.
-Debit Cards from these payment services can be used on public transportation services in the Netherlands.
-You pay for your journeys through the Bank Account linked to your Debit Card.
-With respect to the OV-pas, we will be doing this in collaboration with bunq and Mastercard.
-You pay for your journeys through the Bank Account linked to your OV-pas.
+The nine Dutch public transport carriers ("Carriers") and Translink work together to facilitate an additional option to travel by public transport, namely purchasing a Ticket by checking in and out with your Debit Card or OV-pas.
+In this Privacy Statement, the word Card can refer to both a Debit Card and the OV-pas.
+For the Debit Card, we do this in collaboration with a number of payment services.
+These payment services have added a function to your Debit Card for public transport in the Netherlands.
+You pay for your journeys through the bank account linked to your Debit Card.

 ¹ Arriva, Connexxion, EBS, GVB, HTM, Keolis, NS, Qbuzz and RET.
 See ovpay.nl for the most up-to-date overview.